A copywriter. A content creator.

 Writing content and copy; it’s my every day.

 I spend my days working as a Marketing Executive, writing content and copy for fulfilment businesses – while working on my employer’s own company and brands too.
 This has resulted in a board range of work, with a diverse set of briefs.

 From product content for online stores, to the reworking of a company’s web content, to monthly newsletters and blogs, I keep myself busy.
 I have written scripts for tutorial videos, guidelines for branding, and training documents for workplaces.
-See below for a range of examples, showcasing my work.

 Content and copy are a brand’s voice.